yhrgintoki/CSE351/README.md

 I wrote answers of lab1 in C. I complie and run these code in attu (kind of virtual machine of Linux) and only code are posted

+I wrote answers of lab2 by using gdb debugger to check the assembly code of the executable file bomb